ErbinJames/Library_4a/README.md

     ```json
     {
       "status": "success",
+      "token": "generated token",
       "data": null
     }
     ```

-  - **Failure:** If the token has already been used, is invalid, expired, or if the book ID is missing or not found, or if there are no fields to update, an appropriate error message will be returned.
+  - **Failure:** A suitable error message will be supplied if the token has already been used, is invalid or expired, the book ID is missing or cannot be located, or there are no fields to change.

 **d.
-Delete Book** - Deletes a book from the database.
+Delete Book** - removing a book from the database..

 - **Endpoint:** `/book/delete`
 - **Method:** `DELETE`